When we start learning photography, we learn that light is everything and that better light equals better photos.

 Don’t Fall Into Low ISO Traps

-ISO is oversimplified when we first learn photography.
+ISO is generally oversimplified.
 We learn that you should keep your ISO low to reduce noise.
 While this isn’t incorrect, it paralyses most photographers as it’s not the entire story.

 The trap in just trying to limit ISO and not taking into account your exposure triangle to get optimum exposure is that you can introduce even more noise into the image.

 If you correctly exposure when using an ISO beyond low or base ISO, you will be better off than shooting at low ISO and relying on exposure compensations in post-production.

 When I started photography I didn’t really know that I could shoot at a low shutter speed.
 I needed someone to tell me that it was ok.

 If you shoot on a tripod and take steps to reduce camera shake, you can shoot with a very, very slow shutter speed.
 1/3 sec for example.

 Here are some shots I took with natural light and the slow shutter speed.

 - Shoot with a steady tripod.
 Sandbag it to help make it stable.